CONTENTS

 skilled trades careers.

-Thank you for giving those details.
-Do we have any data about how many
+giving those details.
+Do we have any data about how many participants,

-participants, Indigenous and non-Indigenous?
-If we can have some data about
+Indigenous and non-Indigenous?
+If we can have some data about that in

 Sarah